Condition expressions¶

 Component | Criteria to match the parent against.
 Supports re: and vers: prefixes. |

-Returns: true if the receiver is exclusively introduced through a matching component.
+Returns: true if the receiver is only introduced through a matching component.

 1 | |